-No matter if your New Year's Eve gathering is large or small, you deserve delicious desserts & drinks.
-Here's a few ideas for inspiration!
+No matter if your New Year's Eve gathering is large or small, you deserve delicious desserts and drinks.
+From chocolate cakes to creamy cheesecake, you'll find a dessert to serve.
+Plus, here are a few recommendations for New Year's Eve drinks.

 And it doesn't matter how many people are around, as long as the night is elevated in a way that transitions the old year into the new with style.